matejkosiarcik/planckpng/README.md

 (few of the included optimizers require wine to run on non Windows OS, which is already setup in the image).

-Why is it so slow?
-Well I really care about squeezing every little byte out of my pngs.
-So the bundled tools tools are called with crazy options (mainly brute+ levels).

 ## Usage

 ![millipng demo](./doc/demo.gif)